Plixir

 There’s an extensive range of BDC supplies available, I have not listed them all below just the key models, but I have access to the full range.

-Elite BDC 5V 2 amp – 1 output (£595) suitable for the ADOT Fibre Optic Media Converters
+Elite BDC 5V 2 amp – single output (£595) suitable for the ADOT Fibre Optic Media Converters plus several Silent Angel products

-Elite BDC NUC 19V 4 amp – 1 output (£750) designed specifically for Intel NUC and Roon Nucleus
+Elite BDC NUC 19V 4 amp – single output (£895) designed specifically for the Intel NUC / Roon Nucleus

-Elite BDC Chord MScaler 15V 4 amp – 1 x 2.5mm output (£800) designed specifically for the Chord MScaler
+Elite BDC Chord MScaler 15V 4 amp – single output (£895) designed specifically for the Chord MScaler

-If you have a Melco S100 or N100 for example the single output 12V, 2 amp model at £595 is perfect, this been been the most popular model.
+If you have a Melco S100/2 or N100 the single output 12V, 2 amp model at £595 is a great choice, it really does offer a meaningful uplift in performance.

-The 4 amp dual output version is ideal if you are running 2 devices in your system (providing those 2 items don’t exceed 4 amps), but there is also a 6 amp version available as well (£950) which offers greater headroom and as a result better performance.
+The 12v 4 amp dual output version is ideal if you are running 2 devices, there is also a 6 amp version available as well (£950) which offers greater headroom and as increased performance as a result.
+I’ve several customers using this model even though they only require a single output, but the jump in performance is worth having.

-Streaming Qobuz to the Vitus RI-101 mk2 DAC module via the S100 always sounds excellent, but with the S100 powered by a BDC the presentation had a really nice uplift in clarity, there was more detail and resolution but it was never forced in the way it was presented.
+Streaming Qobuz to the Vitus RI-101 mk2 DAC module with an S100/2 Switch always sounds excellent, but with the S100 powered by a BDC the presentation had a really nice uplift in clarity, there was more detail and resolution but it was never forced in the way it was presented.
 Running with this BDC in place for a few days and switching back to the S100’s standard supply and the differences were quite obvious.
 A Vitus RI-101 and an S100 never sounds poor to be fair, but it was certainly much more enjoyable and engaging with the Elite BDC in play.

 If you have use a piece of equipment that operates on a basic DC power supply there is certainly scope to take the performance up a level or two with a Plixir power supply of whatever form it may take.